Unified Development Ordinance (UDO)

 The administrative manual (PDF) is intended to assist in the administration of the Unified Development Ordinance.
 The manual consolidates information in the development review process and helps applicants understand the procedures and requirements.
 In an effort to ease the review process, the manual also includes:

 - application forms,

 NOTICE: The Administrative Manual is currently being updated for the following:

 - Chapter 3 – Appendices

 - All links within the manual.

-Please reference the updated applications or call Planning & Community Development 252-232-3055 for additional information.
+Please reference the updated applications (PDF) or call Planning & Community Development 252-232-3055 for additional information.

 The stormwater manual (PDF) is intended to provide guidance in appropriate BMP selection, design criteria to meet stormwater regulations, and proper BMP maintenance.
 The manual also includes:

 *Note: the items under the Design Checklists is in Excel.